 When there is risk of mitigation not going as planned, additional assurances may be needed to ensure the mitigation project can be remedied.
 These additional assurances are needed when there is risk an applicant will complete their development project without completing their functional mitigation requirements.
 For example, a 5-year, development HCP requires acquisition and restoration of a wetland.
 The acquisition and initial restoration of the wetland occurs before the impacts, but it may take 6 years to know if the restoration is meeting performance targets.
 In this case, contingency funding should be assured to remedy the restoration if performance targets are not met.
 Contingency funding could be assured through a letter of credit, performance bond, or similar funding assurance (to a third party beneficiary).
-If the restoration meets the performance targets are not met, the contingency funds would be used to remedy the restoration to meet performance targets.
+If the restoration meets the performance standards, we would release the contingency fund back to the permittee.
+If the performance targets are not met, the contingency funds would be used to remedy the restoration to meet performance targets.
 These contingency funding assurances need to be part of the HCP's development, not something that is added later.